 The right to object to instructional materials and other materials used in the classroom.
 Such objections may be based on beliefs regarding morality, sex, religion, or the belief that such materials are harmful.

-The right to withdraw your minor child from any portion of the school district's required comprehensive health education that relates to sex education, instruction in AIDS education, or any instruction regarding sexuality if the parent provides a written objection to his or her minor child's participation.
+The right to withdraw your minor child from any portion of the school district's required comprehensive health education that relates to sex education, instruction in AIDS education, or any instruction regarding sexuality, if the parent provides a written objection to his or her minor child's participation.
 This includes the right to be notified in advance of such course content so that you may withdraw your minor child from those portions of the course.

 The right to learn about the nature and purpose of clubs and activities offered at your minor child's school, including both those that are extracurricular or part of the school curriculum.